Chart Color Schemes

 Residential development activity is lower than average in Kingston Beach according to AreaSearch's national comparison of local real estate markets

-The average construction cost for these dwellings was $613,000, indicating a focus on premium properties.
-In FY-26, commercial approvals totalled $81,000, suggesting minimal commercial development activity.
-Compared to Greater Hobart, Kingston Beach has about 69% of the building activity per person and ranks in the 41st percentile nationally for dwelling choices.
-This reflects its mature market status with around 396 people per approval.
+Each new dwelling built over these five financial years brought in an estimated 2.3 new residents annually.
+The average construction cost for new homes was $613,000, indicating a focus on premium properties.
+In FY26, $899,000 in commercial approvals have been registered, suggesting minimal commercial development activity.
+Compared to Greater Hobart, Kingston Beach experiences about three-quarters the building activity per person and ranks at the 24th percentile nationally for dwelling choices, supporting demand for existing dwellings due to limited choices.

 Frequently Asked Questions - Development